sam-roth/Keypad/README.md

 **Warning: This program is still very buggy and has many hardcoded options.
 It is not to be used for anything serious at this point.**

+**Note to Windows users: The program does not support Windows yet.
+It will start, but many things don't work properly due to the lack of fork().
+I will address this soon.**

 Stem is a text editor written in Python with a flexible plugin system.

 ## Design Principles